ppolcz/CubeSat_optimal_sparea/README.md

-# Optimal solar panel area computation for the CubeSat using an offline MPC design
+# Optimal solar panel area computation for a CubeSat system using an offline MPC design